 The robot was constructed as illustrated in Fig. 5 and tested on the wind turbine described in the previous section as shown in Fig. 6.
 The air gap between the magnets and the tower was 12 mm.
 The total weight of the robot was 24 kg.
 The magnetic adhesion force of the robot was measured using a test rig described in previous work.
 The maximum force was 42 kg at an air gap of 12 mm [16].

 The motors were connected to H-bridge L298N to control the direction of rotation.
 Four H-bridges were used: two for the motion of the robot upward and downward and one H-bridge for each arm.
 One proximity sensor was used to detect the presence of the blade and eight limit switches were used to control the two arms.
 The motion of each arm was limited with four limit switches, two for the x-axis direction and two for y-axis direction.
-Three servo motors were utilized for to control the two grippers.
+Three servo motors were utilized to control the two grippers.

 Each wheel of the robot was actuated with a 12 V brushless DC Worm gear motor with a speed of 11 rpm for robot vertical motion on the WT tower.
 The speed of the robot during climbing was 0.037 m/s so that the time taken to climb the tower without inspection was 40 seconds.
 Two brushless DC 12 V motors were used to control each arm.

 The controller was an Arduino Uno to which all motors and sensors were connected.
 The robot moves upward until the proximity sensor detects the presence of the blade after which the two arms are extended so that the grippers with the inspection tool can reach the surface of the blade.
 The sequence of the robot motion is shown in Fig. 7 to Fig. 9.
 A flowchart for the control process of the robot during inspection is shown in Fig. 10.
 The robot starts at the bottom of the wind turbine tower by checking that the arm is in the initial position.
-The two arms are retracted and open.
+The two arms are retracted and opened.
 Then the robot starts to climb the tower until the proximity sensor detects the blade.
 The robot extends the two arms to the maximum length.
 The arms then move inward towards the blade to scan across the blade surface by retracting the arms.
 The robot then moves up the tower to the next inspection stop and the process is repeated until the robot reaches the top of the tower.

 During testing, it was observed that the wall climbing robot on the wind turbine was stable as the wheels were able to adjust to the curvature of the tower.
 The scanning arm had the ability to reach all parts of the blade easily.